-Provincial Sheila Hammon, RSCJ and her team of Sisters Margaret Causey, Anne-Marie Conn, and Diana Wall provide leadership and set direction for the province.
+Provincial Sheila Hammond, RSCJ and her team of Sisters Margaret Causey, Anne-Marie Conn, Mary Finlayson and Diana Wall provide leadership and set direction for the province.

 Sheila Hammond RSCJ, joined the provincial leadership team after seven years as the director of pastoral care at Saint Louis University Hospital.
 Previously she served as a member of the provincial team with Provincial Kathleen Hughes, RSCJ, 1999-2005.
-She has also served as director of chaplaincy services at Massachusetts General Hospital in Boston, director of formation for the U.S. Province and as chaplain for hospitals in Detroit and Lansing, Michigan.
-Her graduate degree in theology is from St. Louis University and her bachelor’s degree is from Manhattanville College.
+She has also served as director of chaplaincy services at Massachusetts General Hospital in Boston; director of formation for the Society’s former United States Province; and chaplain for hospitals in Detroit and Ypsilanti, Michigan.
+She earned a graduate degree in theology from Saint Louis University and completed her bachelor's degree at Manhattanville College in New York.